Best Basshead IEMs

 • Audionotions: I fully expected these to be an overwhelmingly bass heavy set but instead got something quite different.
 Singularity bass is boomy and somewhat pillowy, extending deep and with almost atmospheric...

-Basshead 1DD Nightjar Singularity review by smirk-audio Nightjar Singularity review by nymz Nightjar Singularity review by z-reviews Nightjar Singularity review by drew
+Basshead 1DD Nightjar Singularity review by Smirk Audio Nightjar Singularity review by Nymz Nightjar Singularity review by Z-Reviews Nightjar Singularity review by Audionotions Nightjar Singularity review by Yifang

 A